 This does not mean that you are imprisoned by your bed.
-You can watch movies, read your favourite book or magazine, knit or even nap.
+You can watch movies, read your favorite book or magazine, knit or even nap.

 The focus point is on you and your baby.
 The main idea is to trick your brain into thinking that your baby is going through a growth spurt and needs more milk.

-This is why it is important to feed or pump as often as possible.
+This is why it is vital to feed or pump as often as possible.
 The more you breastfeed or pump, the more milk will be produced.

 You need to spend most of the three days doing skin-to-skin contact with your baby, to promote the production of certain hormones in both you and your baby.

 More about Kangaroo Mother care.
 What are the Benefits of a Nursing Vacation? #1 Skin to Skin Contact

 Skin-to-Skin contact promotes the production of the following hormones:

 Oxytocin (‘Love Hormone’)